 Further, we estimated that the total road transport energy demand would increase at the rate of 4.4% to 4.2% per annum till 2050, reaching 403 Mtoe and 451 Mtoe in baseline and low carbon scenarios, respectively.
 The energy demand from freight activity is assumed to grow much faster, at the rate of 5% compared to the growth rate of 3% and 3.4% assumed with respect to passenger vehicles in baseline and low carbon scenarios, respectively.
 This is due to the faster transition of the passenger vehicles segment to electric vehicles.
 It is to be kept in mind that the total energy demand encompasses all energy sources, including gasoline, diesel, hydrogen and electricity.
 We estimate that the electricity requirement for road transport will increase to 456 TWh and 773 TWh by 2050 in baseline and low carbon scenarios, respectively.
-The railway traction electricity demand is expected to increase to 72 TWh from 17 TWh in 2018.
 This may be biased towards the lower side while considering the policies to completely electrify rail traction by 2024.58 Overall, the transport sector is estimated to increase its share in total electricity demand, reaching from the present level of ~1% to 3%-5% by 2030 and 11%-19% by 2050.
 The key results are shown in Figure 15.